April 2020: Devon & Severn IFCA proposals for recreational bag limits.

 Determining when an area of intertidal foreshore is privately owned is a very difficult task which may be beyond the capability of rank & file anglers.
 It may also require some expense to make the necessary enquiry.
 If faced with conflict with someone claiming ownership of the intertidal area, the only advice currently is to assume that their claim may be valid.
 Unfortunately the Angling Trust does not have the resources to compile a data base of privately owned sections of intertidal foreshore so it is down to the individual to make any enquiries they see fit to make.

-Whilst significant portions of the UK coastline have no environmental protection designation, there is also a large number of areas that are subject to various forms of national & EU protection designation.
-As a consequence of this, the bodies that were set up to replace the old sea fisheries committees, now Inshore Fisheries & Conservation Authorities, have a mandate to regulate bait gathering where it is deemed incompatible with the conservation objectives for certain species & habitats.
+Whilst significant portions of the UK coastline have no environmental protection designation, there is also a large number of areas that are subject to various forms of national & EU derived protection designation.
+(EU derived designations will become UK designations on completion of Brexit).
+As a consequence of this, Inshore Fisheries & Conservation Authorities, have a mandate to regulate bait gathering where it is deemed incompatible with the conservation objectives for certain species & habitats.
 The IFCAs are able, & in some cases already have, introduced byelaws prohibiting bait gathering in specific areas.
 Locally, by way of example, Southern IFCA has introduced a byelaw that prohibits bait gathering (by any means, not just digging) in several stretches of the Solent coast of the island where seagrass beds exist.
 These prohibited areas include East Cowes between the big breakwater & Old Castle Point, much of Ryde Sands & a couple of other less accessible areas within the island’s Solent coastline.
 Unfortunately to date none of these prohibited areas have been signposted so it is unlikely that full scale prosecutions would succeed until they are.
-(As of May 2018 they are still not signposted)
+(As of April 2020 they are still not signposted.
+See charts under the Byelaws section of this web site)

-Working through the following questions should give a good indication of your rights to gather bait in intertidal locatioins:-
+Working through the following questions should give a good indication of your rights to gather bait in intertidal locations.
+Note that although the word dig is used through the questions, other means of gathering eg crab tiling, razor fish salting etc., are subject to the same restrictions :-

 QUESTION 1.
 Can you gain access to the foreshore & intertidal area via a public right of way?